Charlotte Guillard: Second career

 In 1520 Guillard married Claude Chevallon, a bookseller who also printed theological books.
 From this time forward, Guillard was known as "la Chevallonne".
 She was widowed a second time in 1537.
 Thereafter, Guillard ran her printing business on her own.

 The publishing house was led by Guillard, with the help of her correctors: Jean Hucher (until 1538), Jacques Bogard (1538-1541), Louis Miré (1541-1552) and then Guillaume Guillard.
 She helped her nephew Pierre Haultin become established as a printer and a punchcutter.

-One of Charlotte Guillard's personal blind-stamp's, which was a stamped mark in the paper that marked a print had come from one of her studios.
+One of Charlotte Guillard's personal printer's marks, which showed a publication had come from one of her studios.

 By the end of her career, Guillard's business grew to include a bookstore and five or six printing presses with an estimated 25 to 30 employees.
 She published about 200 editions, including books her husbands had passed down the rights for, as well as works she chose to acquire and print later on.
 She catered to students, professional, or religious clientele, often printed anti-Protestant books, and offered books in Latin as well as Greek.

 She remained active in the publishing trade until her death in 1557.

 More than 400 different libraries worldwide have books printed by Guillard.